tonaljs/tonal/docs/DOCUMENTATION.md

 ### Function list

-- [dictionary](#collectiondictionary) -  Get a dictionary from a hash map of { name -> intervals }.
-A dictionary is a function that returns arrays of intervals given a name
+- [dictionary](#collectiondictionary) -  A dictionary is a function that, given a name, returns an array of intervals.
+And given a fileter function it returns all the names filtered by that function.
+- [harmonize](#collectionharmonize) -  Create a collection of pitches by transposing a tonic by a collection of intervals
-- [mode](#collectionmode) -  Get the mode of a scale
+- [mode](#collectionmode) -  Get the mode of a collection of pitches.
 - [rotate](#collectionrotate) -  Rotate a collection
 - [toArray](#collectiontoarray) -  Return an array (collection) of anything.
 If the source is an array, return it unaltered.
 If its an string, split it and anything else is wrapped to an array.
 - [triad](#collectiontriad) -  Get a triad from a collection of notes, a simplistic implementation.